 While spacing your snacks is a good idea, eating each snack promptly is an even better one.
 “The longer our teeth are exposed to foods, especially foods with carbohydrates, the greater the potential for cavities,” Planells explains.
 “Let’s say I eat a few cookies in two minutes or I gradually pick at a few cookies over an hour—all that long-term exposure will increase the bacterial activity in the mouth and promote cavities, so it’s better to consume snacks straight up rather than nibbling.”
 For extra protection, brush, floss, or simply drink water after a snack.

 With this yogurt-granola-and-fresh-fruit snack, the problem is largely the portion size.
 Unless you make it at home, “this ‘healthy’ snack can easily contain heavy dessert-like numbers for calories, fat, and sugar,” according to Shape.com.
-“When in doubt, just eat some fresh fruit instead.”
-These are 10 of the healthiest fruits for your body.
+“When in doubt, just eat some fresh fruit instead,” like some of these 10 healthiest fruits for your body.

 Many of us think of coffee as a calorie-less snack that’s great at combating a dip in energy.
 “While that’s true and coffee can be a good choice, remember that your body might actually be telling you something with that energy lull,” says Mills, explaining that some calories may in fact be in order.
 “Drinking coffee might disguise your hunger, but if you’re denying your body sustenance at some point it will catch up with you—especially in the afternoon you could be setting yourself up for being starving for dinner, at which point you’ll consume everything in sight.”

 Yes, they’re probably better than potato chips, but it’s precisely because you think they’re healthier that you tend to eat more than you should.
 “Unless you’re indulging, get your whole grains from more nutritious sources such as quinoa, wild rice, or beans,” Shape.com recommends.
-These are the 20 common food myths you still think are true.
+The health value of all of these foods is definitely one of the 21 common food myths you still think are true.

 Salted or flavored nuts